The holidays make us all emotional. Christmas and Thanksgiving will always help me recognize what’s most important to me… family and love.

 Nevertheless, let me breakdown some of her post so I can better understand the thoughts which lie in the mind of a single professional black woman who is looking for a husband… which is essentially the type of woman I’m interested in 🙂 .

 “If I place my hands in yours, I need your palms to overlap mine in a way others only see the blended fingerprints we create.” – What a poetic statement.
 Those words elude to her fear of the possibility of not being in love with her future husband.
 I believe most single professional women want a family.
-Even though most women love to go out drinking and traveling with their girlfriends, they still are not truly satisfied with that.
+Even though many women love to go out drinking and traveling with their girlfriends, they still are not truly satisfied with that.
 She desires intimacy.

 Eventually, we all come to a point where the need for intimacy overwhelms our fears of rejection.